Noise Air Buds Pro 6

 • Both products have a rechargeable battery.

-• Both products have USB Type-C.
+• Both products feature USB Type-C connectivity.

-• Both products support fast charging.
+• Both products support ambient sound mode.

 Main Differences

-• Ingress Protection (IP) rating is IPX5 on Noise Air Buds Pro 6 and IPX4 on Noise Buds Marine.
+• Ingress Protection rating is IPX5 on Noise Air Buds Pro 6 and IPX4 on Noise Buds Marine.

 • Driver unit size is 12.4 mm on Noise Air Buds Pro 6 and 13 mm on Noise Buds Marine.

-• Battery life of charging case is 36 hours on Noise Air Buds Pro 6 and 27 hours on Noise Buds Marine.
+• Battery life of the charging case is 36 hours on Noise Air Buds Pro 6 and 27 hours on Noise Buds Marine.

 Specs Comparison